Collège Sismondi

 The Collège Sismondi, is one of 11 public secondary schools in Geneva offering a 'Certificat de maturité gymnasiale', which provides access to all Swiss universities.

 The school is located right next to the United Nations Office in Geneva and across the Maison de la paix.

+Founded in 1975, it was named in tribute to Jean-Charles-Léonard Simonde, also known as Jean-Charles-Léonard Simonde de Sismondi.

 Admission & dropout rate

 Admission to the Collège is selective, only students with good grades in German & Mathematics at the end of the 9th year of obligatory schooling (around 15 years old) can be admitted.
 Only a maximum of 25% of students in this age group enter the Collèges in Geneva.
 Approximately 60% of those admitted will not successfully finish their studies, and a large amount will do it in 5 or 6 years.

 Postobligatory Secondary Education Schools in Geneva have an average dropout rate of: 50% in the first year, 15% in the second year, 35% in the third year and 20% in the fourth year.